29 Oct – 31 Oct 2026

 traumaawareeducation.com.au

-Thanks to our current sponsors and supporters
+Thanks to our 2026 sponsors and supporters

-Platinum
+Platinum Sponsors

 Berry Street Education Model provides trauma-informed strategies to increase student learning and wellbeing.
 The Model supports schools across the country and empowers teachers to engage students with complex unmet needs—and ALL students—to set higher expectations for themselves.